hatemhosny/racing-bars/website/docs/documentation/data.md

 "Wide" CSV data does not allow the use of optional fields (`group`, `icon`)
 :::

+## Cumulative Sum

+You may frequently want to present the chart with cumulative sums (running totals), i.e. with each tick, the bar value increases with the new added value.
+If the dataset includes only new values, they can be converted to cumulative sums by setting the option [`makeCumulative`](./options.md#makecumulative) to `true`.

 ## Filling gaps in data

 Dates that are missing from data will be skipped.